• Tech

 4. Retrieval Augmentation Generation

-One of the main challenges for modern LLMs is tackling the "hallucination problem" which arises when models invent information that looks convincing but is actually fabricated.
+One of the main challenges for modern LLMs is tackling the "Hallucination Problem" which arises when models invent information that looks convincing but is actually fabricated.
 This happens when the model uses its creativity to fill in the gaps in its knowledge.
 Retrieval augmented generation (RAG) is a technique that couples information retrieval with natural language generation to make LLM applications adapt to real-world use cases.
 RAG leverages external up-to-date knowledge sources (relevant documents) to bring the best of both worlds - fact-checked data and human-like fluency.
 It bridges the void between extensive knowledge of the general-purpose models and the requirement for authentic information with proper context.
 While conventional fine-tuning While conventional fine-tuning integrates data within the model's architecture (practically 'hard-writing' the knowledge), RAG allows constant updates in training data that paves the way for data removal/revision which ensures that the model stays up-to-date and accurate.

 5. Prompt Engineering